eonist/eonist.github.io/_posts/_2021-06-29-horizontal-scrollable-tab-bar.md

 ### Gotchas:
 - The horizontal tag bar might need to be inside the vertical scrolling table.
 Dual uicollectionviews support this.
 But unsure if stackview supports this etc
 - UICollectionView has scrollToItem UIStackView needs to have this built custom. here is uicollectionview api: self.collectionView.scrollToItem(at: IndexPath(item: 12, section: 0), at: [.centeredVertically, .centeredHorizontally], animated: true)
+- Making the scrollToVisible could be tricky to make so that it scrolls into view from correct side.
+Either left, right, bottom, top.
+Consider making: scrollToNearestVisiblePosition?

 ### Scope:
 - selectedIndex 🔢
 - Horizontally scrollable ↔️
 - isSelected sets item in highlighted state 👇
-- Should have elastic animation 👌
+- Should have elastic animation (UIScrollView) 👌
 - Should have showSelectedIndex (makes selected item visible) (for end and begining items)
 - Work in DarkMode and light mode (use same look as desktop?) 🌓
+- Make a generic ScrollingStackView as baseclass that you can customize to custom look and feel 🛠
 - Highlight should animate into place / size (reach goal) see notes app video for example ✨
-- Make a generic ScrollingStackView as baseclass that you can customize to custom look and feel 🛠

 ### Todo:
 - Do more research on dribbble ✅
 - Do more research on google (horizontal stackview scrollable, etc etc) ✨
 - Look through FlowLayout 👈
 - Look through resource links ✅
-- Write pseudo code 🏀
+- Write pseudo code ✅
 - Find instagram post on horizontal tag bar ✅

 ### Horizontal UICollectionView